Where can I buy contraception?

 Can I order a pill that I haven’t used before?

-Yes, if you would like to speak to one of our GPs first before you place your order then you can book a consultation.
-This may be particularly useful if you’ve not used the contraceptive pill before and want to talk through how it works, how to start taking it and any possible side effects.
-This is a 1 to 1 call with one of our doctors and in-house contraception experts.
-Appointments cost £65.
-Book your contraception consultation here.
+No you will not speak to a health professional first but you will speak to one after placing your order and completing the medical consultation form.
+There you can ask any questions you might have about the contraceptive method you have chosen.
+If you’ve not used the contraceptive pill before and want to talk through how it works, how to start taking it and any possible side effects you can schedule a 1-1 call with one of our doctors and in-house contraception experts.

 Will you need my blood pressure measurement?